 Do you need a pension if you’re self-employed?

 Regardless of whether you work for yourself or somebody else, few people want to continue working forever.

-Having a pension is crucial if you want to achieve the retirement lifestyle you’ve been looking forward to.
+Having a self-employed pension is crucial if you want to achieve the retirement lifestyle you’ve been looking forward to.
 Instead of letting inflation eat into the long-term value of your savings, you can make your money work harder for you on the financial markets.